 Sea freight services from China: The cost-effective option.
 While this option can take the longest (3-60 days on average depending on where you are located and where it's going), this is an ideal method of shipping for those who have a massive amount of goods to ship and can really be a great, economical choice assuming you have given yourself enough time to wait for the shipment.

 This is one of the most used options in logistics because it's so flexible and can carry so many different types of goods and shipments.
-With this mode, you will also have to take care of customs clearance and documentation and once your goods reach the port you will have to figure out how to get them from the port to your facility or warehouse.
+With this mode, you will also have to take care of customs clearance and documentation, and once your products reach the port, you will have to figure out how to get them from the port to your facility or warehouse.

-Large, bulky and extremely heavy shipments are great for this type of shipping.
+Large, bulky and extremely heavy shipments are common for this type of shipping.

-In fact, air freight only takes a few days for a European-Asian route (for example, only 5-7 days for China-UK door-to-door) while this transit time goes up to at least one month by sea (40/45 days by sea freight for China-UK, door to door).
+Airfreight only takes a few days for a European-Asian route (for example, only 5-7 days for China-UK door-to-door) while this transit time goes up to at least one month by sea (40-45 days by sea freight for China-UK, door to door).

-There are all sorts of shipping agents that would be happy to sign on as your shipping management to make sure your products get to where they are going in a timely manner.
+There are all sorts of shipping agents that would be happy to sign on as your shipping management to make sure your products get to where they are going promptly.

-A lot of inexperienced importers will let the supplier manage all of the shipping and will tell them what port it needs to go to and the shipping address and then will let the supplier figure it out.
+A lot of inexperienced importers will let the supplier manage all of the shipping and will tell them the shipping address and what port it needs to go to, and then will allow the supplier to figure it out.

 That can be good or bad.
-It's good in the sense that it's one less thing you need to worry about but can be bad because you may end up overpaying for your shipping.
+It's right in the sense that it's one less thing you need to worry about, but can be harmful because you may end up overpaying for your shipping.

 Many larger groups have opted to take care of all the shipping arrangements internally so that they have full control over the process and the ultimate cost of getting the goods shipped.